openxc/vi-firmware/docs/config/reference.rst

 These functions will be called once each time through the main loop function, after reading and processing any CAN messages.

+.. _canbus:

 CAN Buses
 =========

 The key ``buses`` must be an object, where each field is a CAN bus uses by this message set, and which CAN controllers are attached on the microcontroller.
 The

+``controller``
-``controller`` - The integer ID of the CAN controller to which this bus is attached.
+  The integer ID of the CAN controller to which this bus is attached.
 The platforms we are using now only have 2 CAN controllers, identified here by ``1`` and ``2`` - these are the only acceptable bus addresses.
 If this field is not defined, the bus and any messages associated with it will be ignored (but it won't cause an error, so you can swap between buses very quickly).

+``speed``
-``speed`` - The CAN bus speed in Kbps, most often 125000 or 500000.
+  The CAN bus speed in Kbps, most often 125000 or 500000.

+``raw_can_mode``
-``raw_can_mode`` - Controls sending raw CAN messages (encoded as JSON objects) from the bus over the output channel.
+  Controls sending raw CAN messages (encoded as JSON objects) from the bus over the output channel.
 Valid modes are ``off`` (the default if you don't specify this attribute), ``filtered`` (if messages are defined for the bus, will enable CAN filters and only transmit those messages), or ``unfiltered`` (disable acceptance filters and send all received CAN messages).
 If this attribute is set on a CAN bus object, it will override any default set at the message set level (e.g. you can have all buses configured to send ``filtered`` raw CAN messages, but override one to send ``unfiltered``).

+``raw_writable``
-``raw_writable`` - Controls whether or not raw CAN messages from the user can be written back to this bus, without any sort of translation.
+  Controls whether or not raw CAN messages from the user can be written back to this bus, without any sort of translation.
 This is false by default.
 Even when this is false, messages may still be written to the bus if a signal is configured as ``writable``, but they will translated from the user's input first.

+``max_message_frequency``
-``max_message_frequency`` - The default maximum frequency for all CAN messages when using the raw passthrough mode.
+  The default maximum frequency for all CAN messages when using the raw passthrough mode.
 To put no limit on the frequency, set this to 0 or leave it out.
 If this attribute is set on a CAN bus object, it will override any default set at the message set level.
 This value cascades to all CAN message objects for their ``max_frequency`` attribute, which can also be overridden at the message level.

+``force_send_changed`` (optional)
-``force_send_changed`` - (default: ``true``) Meant to be used in conjunction with ``max_message_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
+  Meant to be used in conjunction with ``max_message_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
 Setting the value here, on the CAN bus object, will cascade down to all CAN messages unless overridden.
+  Defaults to ``true``.

 .. _messages: